nlepage/go-wasm-http-talk/slides.md

 - The `FetchEvent` contains a `Request` object ▶️ which holds all the information we need about the request (method, headers), and also the body contents if any.
 - The `FetchEvent` also has a `respondWith()` method ▶️, which accepts one parameter of type `Response` or `Promise` for a `Response`.
 - ▶️ So, by reading the `Request` object and building a `Response` object to give to `respondWith()`, we are able to respond to an HTTP request from a ServiceWorker.
-- However, what we want to do is delegate this task to a Go WebAssembly binary.
+- However, what we want to do is to delegate this task to a Go WebAssembly binary.

 ---